 Compensations and benefits related to the key management personnel of the Group are disclosed in Note 22.
-There were no other transactions of the Group in addition to these compensations and benefits, and purchase of selected services from and to members of statutory, supervisory and managerial bodies of the Group (see Note 22) in 2021 and 2020.
+There were no other transactions of the Group in addition to these compensations and benefits, and purchase of selected services from and to members of statutory, supervisory and managerial bodies of the Group (see Note 22) in 2022 and 2021.

-The beneficiary of trust funds holds issued bonds (see Note 14 and 15).
+As at 31 December 2021, the beneficiary of trust funds held issued bonds (see Note 15 and Note 18.2.4).